n1ru4l/envelop/packages/plugins/dataloader/README.md

 ## `@envelop/dataloader`

 This plugin helps you to create a new [DataLoader](https://github.com/graphql/dataloader) instance every time your context is being built.
-The created instane is injected into the `context` with the name your wish to use.
+The created instance is injected into the `context` with the name your wish to use.

 ## Getting Started